 Central Air Conditioning

-A central air conditioning system is made up of two packaged units, the condensing unit and the evaporative unit.
-They are connected to one another by refrigerant tubing.
-The condensing unit is the large boxy unit that sits outside and consists of the compressor, condensing coils, and condensing fan.
-The evaporative unit typically sits in the plenum of your furnace so the air conditioning can use the same ductwork as your heating system.
+A central air conditioning system is the largest type of conventional air conditioner.
+Like a split system, a central system is made up of two units—the condensing unit and the evaporative unit— that are connected to each other by refrigerant tubing.
+The condensing unit is a large, boxy outdoor unit that contains the compressor, condensing coils, and condensing fan.
+The evaporative unit typically sits in the plenum (the large central chamber between the furnace and the duct system) of your furnace.
+This means the air conditioning uses the same ductwork and blower fan as your heating system.
 Within the plenum, the evaporative unit consists of the evaporator coil and expansion valve.